• Skip to primary navigation

 Instructions

 • Place potatoes in a large pot and cover with water.
+Salt generously.
 Bring to a boil and cook until tender when pierced with a fork.
 Drain and allow potatoes to cool completely.

-• Once potatoes have cooled, combine cooked potatoes, eggs, onion, sweet pickles, celery, and bacon in a large bowl.
+• Once potatoes have cooled, combine cooked potatoes, eggs, onion, sweet pickles, and celery in a large bowl.
 Set aside.

 • Prepare dressing by whisking together mayonnaise, sweet pickle juice, sugar, mustard, salt, pepper, and smoked paprika until well-combined.